KiT-Maverik/svitlo/README.md

 <h1 align="center">SVITLO</h1>
 <h3 align="center">The Manifest for a Better Future</h3>
-or
-<h3 align="center">The Billion-Dollar Blind Spot of AI Companies</h3>

 Every day, millions talk to AI.
 Most conversations are mundane.
 Routine.
 Expected.
 But hidden among them are people using AI as a cognitive optimizer — not to ask, “what’s the weather?”, but to build, model, rethink.
 They use it to offload mechanical work and accelerate creative reasoning.

 > This is the signal.